- Last updated:

 - For research involving more than minimal risk, an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs

-- Explanation of whom to contact for questions about the research and research subjects' rights, and in the event of a research-related injury*
+- Explanation of whom to contact to obtain information or offer input about the research, to discuss problems, concerns, and for questions about the research and research subjects’ rights, and whom to contact in the event of a research-related injury

 - Statement that participation is voluntary, refusal to participate will not result in penalty or loss of benefits, and subjects may withdraw without penalty